Comment on page

 When accessing the new page of a singleton form, the following will happen depending on how many form data the current user can access for that form:

-2 or more: a dialog warns her she can't create any additional form data, and links to the summary page for that form, which she can use to pick the form data she wants to edit.
+- 2 or more: a message, as warns her she can't create any additional form data, and links to the summary page for that form, which she can use to pick the form data she wants to edit.

 When accessing the summary page for a singleton form, the New button won't show if the user can access 1 or more form data.